ucsd-dsc-arts/dsc160-final-group9/README.md

 ### Lyrics Generation
 <b>Lyrics_generation_rnn</b>
 - The reason we choose to use word-level models is that character-level models do not perform so well.
 We experiment with character-level models and the results generally don't make too much sense in Chinese.
 This is why we use the jieba package to segment the corpus into words and train our models on these words.
 A caveat of this is that the segmentation is not necessarily 100% correct since jieba uses essentially a probabilistic model to find the most probable result and there are cases when it does not perform ideally.
 - We train the RNN model for 30 epochs and the LSTM model for 50 epochs.
+The reason we train the LSTM for more epochs is that the LSTM model converges more slowly.
+After 30 epochs for the RNN model and 50 epochs for the LSTM model, both models reach roughly the same level of loss at the end.
 The training loss of both models are as follows:
 <div align="center">
   <img src="https://raw.githubusercontent.com/ucsd-dsc-arts/dsc160-final-group9/master/results/lyrics_generation_rnn/RNN_loss.png">
   <img src="https://raw.githubusercontent.com/ucsd-dsc-arts/dsc160-final-group9/master/results/lyrics_generation_rnn/LSTM_loss.PNG">
 </div>

+- With `num_generate = 200` and `temperature = 1.1` defined previously, we generate lyrics using both models.
+We also translate the Chinese lyrics to English by ourselves.
+The following is a short section of generated lyrics from the RNN model with English translation:

+  雲吃走到人间
+  Cloud-eat walks to man’s world
+  我就是你听多
+  I am just you heard too much
+  不是我想轉進你的瘋癲
+  It’s not I want to turn into your insanity

+  The following is a short section of generated lyrics from the LSTM model with English translation:

+  我最给你就是 过去了
+  The most I give you is already past
+  心裡 恨的 我我好
+  In my heart, the hatred, me myself good,
+  总是遍 我後
+  always been to, my back
+  放下讓我的煞星
+  Put down the malignant star let me

-- When generating lytics using trained models, we set `temperature` to be 1.1 to see some interesting combinations of words.
-The output from the RNN model can be found [here](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/results/lyrics_generation_rnn/lyrics_rnn.txt).
-The output from the LSTM model can be found [here](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/results/lyrics_generation_rnn/lyrics_lstm.txt).
-We can see that some lines make more sense than others and some lines are very similar to the lyrics corpus that we collect.
+  The full generated lyrics from the RNN model can be found [here](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/results/lyrics_generation_rnn/lyrics_rnn.txt).
+The full generated lyrics from the LSTM model can be found [here](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/results/lyrics_generation_rnn/lyrics_lstm.txt).
+The English translation for lyrics generated by the RNN model can be found [here](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/results/lyrics_generation_rnn/rnn_translation.docx).
+And the English translation for lyrics generated by the LSTM model can be found [here](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/results/lyrics_generation_rnn/lstm_translation.docx).
+- In general, the generated lyrics make some sense.
+Some lines make more sense than others and some lines are very similar to the lyrics corpus that we collect.
+One possible reason for this is that the training data is relatively small, so the model is very likely to overfit and generate lines that are similar to lyrics in the training data.

 ## Discussion